yesi-sg/down-with-obp/_posts/2019-04-08-davis-struggle.md

 If you paid any attention to anything baseball you would have found a few of your prized draft picks adorned with an `IL 10` or worse.
 At least no one earned their injuries on a dirt bike this year.
 Only `Readytowinagain` and `Warren` came out with an open IL spot on their roster.
 Congrats?

-Also, Chris Davis is having the toughest of starts.
-[Davis IL 200 days and counting](http://www.espn.com/mlb/story/_/id/26474373/what-need-know-chris-davis-0-49-streak).
-So no matter how poorly you scored, just remember, it not 0 - 49.
+Also, Chris Davis is having the [toughest of starts.](http://www.espn.com/mlb/story/_/id/26474373/what-need-know-chris-davis-0-49-streak).
+So no matter how poorly you scored, just remember, it not 0 - 44.

 ## Sea to Shining Sea MVP
 Leading the pack with an impressive 10-3 win and swimming laps in the free agent pool - `Good King Wenceslas`!
 Heat was in the very sod… twas.